thurtz/micro_X/docs/source/developer/development_principles.md

 1. **Test-Driven Changes:** All bug fixes must be accompanied by a new or updated test that replicates the bug and confirms the fix.
 Any new logic added during refactoring must be covered by corresponding unit tests.
 2. **Documentation First:** All significant changes to behavior, architecture, or user-facing features must be documented *before* or *alongside* the code implementation.
 This includes keeping README.md, the User Guide, and this principles document up-to-date.
+    *   **Building Documentation**: To build the documentation, use the `/dev --update-docs` command.
+This command ensures that the documentation is always built from the `dev` branch, even if you are currently on a different branch.
+It executes the build process within the `micro_X-dev` directory.
 3. **Adherence to Architecture:** New or modified code must respect the existing modular design of the project.
 Logic should be placed in the appropriate module (e.g., UI logic in ui\_manager, Git logic in git\_context\_manager).
 Developing micro_X commands should be done with prioritizing their integration as a utility and an alias rather than hardcoded in the base.

 ### **C. Collaboration and Process**